Jack McGlynn

-Jack Ryan McGlynn (born July 7, 2003) is an American professional soccer player who plays as a midfielder for Major League Soccer club Philadelphia Union.
+Jack Ryan McGlynn (born July 7, 2003) is an American professional soccer player who plays as a midfielder for Major League Soccer club Houston Dynamo and the United States national team.

 Club career

 Born in Middle Village, New York, McGlynn started his career with BW Gottschee Academy, a prominent soccer academy in New York City.
 In 2019, McGlynn moved to Philadelphia and joined the youth academy at the Philadelphia Union.
 During the 2019–20 academy season, McGlynn scored seven goals and on March 6, 2020, he signed a professional contract with the Union's reserve affiliate, Philadelphia Union II for the 2020 season.

 On March 7, 2020, a day after signing with Union II, McGlynn made his competitive debut for the side in the USL Championship against Loudoun United.
 He came on as an 82nd-minute substitute for Luis Flores as Union II drew 0–0.
 On August 5, McGlynn scored his first professional goal against New York Red Bulls II.
 His first-half stoppage time goal was the equalizer in a 3–2 victory for the Union II.
 McGlynn finished the season for Philadelphia Union II with five goals in fourteen matches.